Frequently Asked Questions

 At this time, we are focusing on shipping homes to the United States and Canada.
 If we do not currently ship to your area, sign up for our newsletter to receive updates on our service expansion.

 You are responsible for all costs associated with installing your ZenniHome.
-Installation costs will vary depending on your location and parcel of land, though typical costs range from $25,000 - $50,000.
+Installation costs will vary depending on your location and parcel of land, though starting costs can range from $30,000 - $60,000.

 We do not offer any bulk discounts.
 Whether you buy 1 home or 100, our prices stay the same.